nawazhabib/nawazhabib/README.md

   <tr>
     <td valign="center">

-🎓 I am currently pursuing my Bachelor's in Computer Science Engineering.

-🌱 I am currently learning Java and also Java Web Developing.
+🌱 I am Junior Software Engineer at Apex Holding Limited.

-🎯 My Goal is to become a Java Web Developer.
+🎯 My Goal is to become a Java Architect.

 ✨ I love to learn Java new features.